 As economies continue to improve after the issues seen at the start of the century, the demand placed on us as a block haulage company has drastically increased in recent years.
 Fortunately, innovators and industry leaders continue to find ways to assist every brick haulage company in managing these demands safely while maintaining reliable services.

-Below, we have taken a look at some of the more recent technological advances that can already been seen on the roads of Tilbury and beyond, as well as some that might arrive in the near future.
+Below, we look at some of the more recent technological advances that can already be seen on the roads of Tilbury and beyond, as well as some that might arrive in the near future.

-As concerns continue to grow about climate change, the conversation in the road haulage industry has focused on ways to cut carbon emissions.
-A particular initiative has begun in Germany, where BMW now operate a 40-tonne truck on a lithium battery and electronic motor.
-This vehicle has the capability of travelling approximately 100km on a full battery.
-In turn, this battery has a charge time of 4 hours.
+As climate concerns continue to grow, the conversation in the road haulage industry has focused on ways to cut carbon emissions.
+A particular initiative has begun in Germany, where BMW now operates a 40-tonne truck on a lithium battery and electronic motor.
+This vehicle can travel approximately 100km on a full battery, with a charge time of 4 hours.

-In a bid to improve safety for the personnel of every brick haulage company and road user, Samsung has begun testing a prototype ‘see-through’ truck.
+In a bid to improve safety for road users and the personnel of every block haulage company, Samsung has begun testing a prototype ‘see-through’ truck.
 The concept revolves around a wireless camera at the front of the truck and a video wall (consisting of four exterior monitors) at the back end.

-If implemented on the roads of Tilbury and the surrounding areas, this would give local drivers behind the truck a clear view of what lays in front no matter the weather or time of day.
-This could play a vital role in reducing unsafe overtaking as well as accidents as a result of sudden braking, making brick haulage an inherently safer process.
+If implemented on the roads of Tilbury and the wider UK, this would give drivers behind the truck a clear view of what lays in front no matter the weather or time of day.
+This could play a vital role in reducing unsafe overtaking and accidents resulting from sudden braking, making brick haulage an inherently safer process.